 The Stone Mountail Trail is also next to the East Lake MARTA station on the blue line.
 At this location, the trail is flat alongside the a freight railroad and the MARTA tracks, making it great for an easy bike ride or place to take children.
 Downtown Decatur is a short bike, skate or walk away where you can reconnect with MARTA at the Decatur MARTA station and stop to get food or a frozen treat.

 After arriving at the East Lake MARTA station, follow signs to the North Parking area.
 The trail is next to the station along Dekalb Avenue.

-The PATH in Decatur is located along East Howard/College Avenue a couple blocks south of the Decatur MARTA station in downtown Decatur.
-Take the Church Street exit out of the station and turn right and walk just over a block.
-The PATH is next to the railroad.
-Turn left to walk around the outskirts of downtown Decatur and circle back to the station, or turn right on the PATH to reach the East Lake station.
+About a block away from the Decatur MARTA station is another access point to the Stone Mountain Trail.
+Take the Church Street exit out of the station and turn right to reach the trail.
+Keep left to head toward Stone Mountain or turn right on the trail to reach the East Lake station.